FrankSauve/SearchAV/README.md

 **Name and email address of contact:** Xavier K. Richard, Digital innovation coordinator. xavier.kronstrom.richard@radio-canada.ca

-**Elevator pitch description at a high level**

-Create a tool that will help journalists and editors working at Radio-Canada.
+**Elevator pitch description at a high level:** Create a tool that will help journalists and editors working at Radio-Canada.
 The tool will be able to search through videos and audio files in a database, providing results with timestamps where a searched quote appeared.

 ## Team members